jloveric/non-uniform-piecewise-layers/README.md

 ### Function Approximation Example

 See `examples/sine_fitting.py` for a complete example of approximating a complex function using the non-uniform piecewise linear layer.
-The example includes:

-- Training setup with PyTorch
-- Loss function and optimization
-- Visualization of results
-- Control point position monitoring

 ## Square Wave
 Non default example